 Human Resources KPI Scorecard – Indicators

-Cost per Hire: Calculation of advertising and marketing, agency fees, employee referrals, relocation expense, recruiter salary, and any other expenses incurring until hiring, divided by the total number of hires.
+Cost per Hire: The sum of advertising and marketing fees, employee referrals, relocation expense, recruiter salary, and any other expenses incurring until hiring, divided by the total number of hires.

-Turnover Rate: The primary formula for turnover rate percentage is the number of separations divided by the average number of employees.
-Separations include employees who quit, are dismissed, move to another another business or retire.
+Turnover Rate: The primary formula for turnover rate percentage is the number of separations divided by the average number of employees in the given month.
+Partitions include employees who quit, are dismissed, move to another business, or retire.

-Time to Fill: One important element in measuring the efficiency and effectiveness of the recruiting function is to measure the time it takes to fill a vacancy.
+Time to Fill: One crucial element in measuring the efficiency and effectiveness of the recruiting function is to measure the time it takes to fill a vacancy.
 In order words, it means the number of days spent between publishing a job post and receiving a signed employment contract.

 Vacant Period: Number of overall days the positions were vacant

-New Hires Performance Appraisal: Average performance appraisal of new hires, in comparison to previous period
+New Hires Performance Appraisal: Average performance appraisal of new hires, in comparison to the previous period

 Financial Impact of Employee Turnover

-Learning and Growth Opportunities: Percentage of employees who are satisfied with the learning and training opportunities and the career prospects provided by the company.
+Learning and Growth Opportunities: This metric shows the percentage of employees satisfied with the learning and training opportunities and the career prospects provided by the company.

 Download our Human Resources KPI Scorecard in Excel!
-Follow this link and play with our new excel template!
+Then, follow this link and play with our new excel template!